 The five figures are holding hands in a circle, but on the left, we can notice that the two individuals’ hands are parted; they only slightly brush instead of holding.
 However, Matisse carefully placed the rupture where it overlaps the other figure’s leg as not to break the colours and circle’s harmony.
 The rupture’s point being closest to the viewer’s position, it can be interpreted as an invitation to join in the dance.
 The circle comes to find those that “are outside,” and thus unify individuals.

-A fascination for dance
+Matisse and his fascination for dance

 The theme of dance occupied an important place in Matisse’s life and work.
 Matisse first illustrated this interest in the 1906 painting Le bonheur de vivre (The Joy of Life).
-The dancers in Dance are in a very similar position to the ones in the background of The Joy of Life.
+The dancers in Dance are in a similar position to the ones in the background of The Joy of Life.
 The motif visibly spiked Matisse’s interest enough for him to isolate it and dedicate an entire painting to exploring it.
-Still, according to the art critic Charles Caffin, the artist’s fascination with dance started at the Moulin de la Galette, where he’d observe people dancing.
+Still, according to the art critic Charles Caffin, the artist’s fascination with dance started at the Moulin de la Galette.
+There, he’d observe people dancing.
 This type of popular dancing contrasted with the more formal, traditional or classical types of dance such as ballet.
 In this regard, The Dance offers a reflection on the evolution of dance.

 Breaking the rules